theleoborges/bouncer/README.md

 Options is a map of key/value pairs where:

 - `:default-message-format` - to be used when clients of this validator don't provide one
 - `:optional` - a boolean indicating if this validator should only trigger for keys that have a value different than `nil`.
-Defaults to false.
+Defaults to true.

 That's all syntactic sugar for: